 We were organized in September 2015 for the purpose of acquiring and investing in freestanding, single-tenant commercial properties net leased to investment grade tenants.
 We commenced operations as soon as we were able to raise sufficient funds to acquire our first suitable property.
 However, our ability to make or sustain distributions to our stockholders will depend on many factors, including our ability to identify attractive acquisition opportunities that satisfy our investment strategy, our success in consummating acquisitions on favorable terms, the level and volatility of interest rates, readily accessible short-term and long-term financing on favorable terms, and conditions in the financial markets, the real estate market and the economy.
 We will face competition in acquiring attractive net lease properties.
 The value of the net lease properties that we acquire may decline substantially after we purchase them.
-We may not be able to successfully operate our operating expenses and make distributions to our stockholders.
+We may not be able to successfully operate our business or implement our operating policies and investment strategy successfully.
+Furthermore, we may not be able to generate sufficient operating cash flow to pay our operating expenses and make distributions to our stockholders.